 Babinski reflex was first identified in the late 19th century by the French neurologist Joseph Babinski (2).
 It is also called the Babinski sign or Babinski response.
 The academic name for the reflex is plantar reflex.

-This reflex occurs when the sole of the baby’s feet is gently stroked from the heel to the base of the great toe along the feet’s lateral or outer side.
-In response, the big toe moves upward while the remaining toes fan or flare out.
+This sensory reflex occurs when the sole of the baby’s feet is gently stroked from the heel to the base of the great toe along the lateral or outer side of the foot.
+The big toe moves upward while the remaining toes fan or flare out in response to the stimulation.
 Babinski reflex is present at birth and lasts up to 24 months.

 Signs Of Healthy Babinski Reflex